leahbriscoe830/COMP483_Pipeline_Project_2026/README.md

 - dplyr

 ## Data
-The sample data were retrieved from NCBI under SRR5660030, SRR5660033, SRR5660044, and SRR5660045.
+The sample data were retrieved from NCBI under the accession numbers SRR5660030, SRR5660033, SRR5660044, and SRR5660045.
 The SRA location address links were saved to a txt file hcmv_samples.txt.
 The samples were downloaded to the local system using the following commands:

 ```
 wget -i hcmv_samples.txt